InfamousMusicify/Chains-Plus/README.md

 Chains+

    Craft Enhanced Chainmail which is actually worth using.

+   Click #Vx.x and then click download.
+   Paste the datapack into your .minecraft/saves/world/datapacks folder.

           This datapack adds the ability to turn normal chainmail into something that is actually useful.
      Crafting: